Atlanta man William Dorsey, Jr. arraigned for embezzling over $200,000

 During this same time period, nursing staff reported that Dorsey, Sr., only needed approximately $50-$100 to cover expenses each month, and that William Dorsey, Jr., commonly provided items of inferior quality, such as used oversized clothing and half empty bottles of shampoo.
 According to one social worker supervisor, the attending nurses felt compelled on occasion to buy “basic necessities” for Dorsey, Sr., out of their own pocket.

 William Dorsey, Jr., 42, of Atlanta, Georgia, was arraigned before U.S. Magistrate Judge Alan J. Baverman.
-Members of the public are reminded that the indictment only contains charges.
+Atlanta man William Dorsey, Jr. arraigned for embezzling over $200,000 Members of the public are reminded that the indictment only contains charges.
 The defendants are presumed innocent of the charges and it will be the government’s burden to prove the defendants’ guilt beyond a reasonable doubt at trial.

 This case is being investigated the U.S. Department of Veterans Affairs, Office of the Inspector General, Criminal Investigations Division.